-The city of Portland had established certain speed limits under its charter, but a state law arguably preempted those limits by setting statewide speed limits.
-The court explained that the home rule amendment in Article XI, section 2, prohibited the Legislature from amending or repealing local charter provisions, although the court did not use the same sweeping language as it did in Branch v.
+home rule amendment in Article XI, Section 2, prohibits the Legislature from amending or repealing local charter provisions, although the court did not use the same sweeping language as that found in Branch v.
 Albee.
 The court drew an important distinction, however, between general civil laws of statewide concern and civil laws of local concern-presumably, civil laws of statewide concern could preempt local laws on the same subject.
-In Kalich, however, the court concluded that the speed limit of a municipal street was a matter of local concern, and the statewide speed limit law was unconstitutional insofar as it amended Portland's charter.
+In Kalich, however, the court concluded that the speed limit of a municipal street was a matter of local concern, and the statewide speed limit law was unconstitutional insofar as it attempted to amend Portland's charter.